BEST Homemade Margherita Pizza

 - Prepare Pizza Dough: In a medium bowl, whisk together the all-purpose flour, sugar, yeast and salt.
 Add the warm water and olive oil, and stir the mixture with a wooden spoon until the dough just begins to come together.
 It will seem shaggy and dry, but don’t worry.

 - Cover the bowl with a kitchen towel (or plastic wrap) and allow the dough to rise in a warm, dry area of your kitchen for 2 hours or until the dough has doubled in size.
-If your kitchen is very cold, one great tip that I do all the time is to heat a large heatproof measuring cup of water in the microwave for 2-3 minutes.
-This creates a nice warm environment and I’ll immediately remove the cup and place the bowl with the dough in the microwave until it has risen.
-[If you are preparing in advance, see the note section for freezing instructions.]
+Proofing Tip: If your kitchen is very cold, heat a large heatproof measuring cup of water in the microwave for 2 to 3 minutes.
+This creates a nice warm environment.
+Remove the cup and place the bowl with the dough in the microwave until it has risen.
+[If you are preparing the dough in advance, see the note section for freezing instructions.]

 - As the oven is preheating, assemble the ingredients.
 In a small bowl, stir together the pureed tomatoes, minced garlic, extra virgin olive oil, pepper, and salt.
 Set aside another small bowl with the cubed mozzarella cheese (pat the cheese with a paper towel to remove any excess moisture).
 Set aside the basil leaves and grated parmigiano-reggiano cheese for easy grabbing.